 The Hawaiian Islands, known for their rich spiritual energy, have opened the door to many faiths.
-Here, Jaya Lakshmi made a profound connection to her own Native American ancestry through traditional ceremony and the singing of their powerful medicine songs on the Big Island and Maui, where she moved in 1996.
-It was on Maui that she met up with Deva Priyo and Om and formed the band Lost at Last, which officially marked the beginning of her professional music career.
-The vision of the band was to blend ancient and modern music (acoustic and electronic) in a mood of love and devotion, with chanting and devotional singing.
-The formula was bound to make waves!
+Here, Jaya Lakshmi made a profound connection with Hawaiian and Native American spirituality through traditional ceremony and the singing of powerful medicine songs on the Big Island and Maui, where she moved in 1996.
+This greatly enriched and inspired her musical creations from here on.

 On Maui in 1997 she met up with Deva Priyo and Om and formed the band Lost at Last, which officially marked the beginning of her professional music career.
 The vision of the band was to blend ancient and modern music (acoustic and electronic) in a mood of love and devotion, with world chanting and devotional singing.
 The band quickly became very popular, assuming an almost cult-like status for festival-goers at Burning Man, Harmony Fest, and other alternative events.
 Jaya Lakshmi performed as the lead singer and keyboardist for the band, also playing the harmonium, 12-string guitar and various percussion instruments.
 She was a prominent songwriter in the band, whose first major album titled "Lost at Last," was released in August of 2001 (RCA) .
 The band finally relocated to Northern California and Oregon in order to keep building their growing fan base on the West coast, where she met Steve Gordon of Sequoia.